jennyd77/WorkSiteSafety/README.md

 aws s3 cp images\_test/ s3://\<S3 bucket name>/test/ --recursive

 ## Train your model
-Using Amazon SageMaker in us-east-1 region, create a notebook instance
+Using Amazon SageMaker in us-east-1 (North Virginia) region, create a notebook instance

 Upload the notebook provided in this distribution "deeplens-worksite-safety-public.ipynb"

-Find the line 'bucket="deeplens-worksite-safety"' and change the bucket to match your bucket name<br/>
+Find the line 'bucket_path="deeplens-your-bucketpath-name"' and change to match your bucket name and optionally a path in the bucket<br/>
+**Note:** Your bucket name must start with the word 'deeplens' in order to allow the DeepLens IAM role to access your model.
 Find the line 'num_layers = 50'.
 This is a hyperparameter you need to try different options for.
 You will need many images to take advantage of greater layers.<br/>
 Find the line 'image_shape = "3,224,224"'.
 If you have changed the dimension of the images from 3 channels (RGB) with a maximum of 224x224, you will need to adjust this line<br/>
 Find the line 'num_training_samples = 5308'.
 This must match the number of images in your training set<br/>
 Find the line 'num_classes = 4'.
 This must match the number of output classifications<br/>
-Find the line 'job_name_prefix = "deeplens-worksite-safety-224-50-CCT"'.
-Change this name if you want to<br/>
+Find the line 'job_name_prefix = "your-jobname-prefix"'.
+Change this name to something relevant to your project<br/>

+**Note:** mini_batch_size determines the number of images sent to each GPU at a time, ensure this setting is smaller than your training set.

 Execute notebook cells down to but not including the section "Inference"<br/>